Removing Noise, not Finding Gold: Quality Filtering for Large-Scale Pretraining: Classifier-based Quality Filtering

 This selects the documents in the LQ set that are most likely to belong to the HQ set, based on the score defined by the classifier, and are therefore ``higher-quality'' documents.
-This dataset is then used to train models in place of the low-quality dataset.
+This dataset is then used to train models in place of the low-quality pretraining set.
 One clear limitation of CQF is that the number of training tokens available in the dataset is $k \times D$ where $D$ is the total number of tokens in the LQ set.
-Too small values of $k$ lead to scarce datasets on which models cannot be trained without repeating data or even overfitting.
-In this paper, we step away from this limitation and always use values of $k$ such that there are enough data in $D_{\mathrm{CQF}}$ to train a model without repeating data.
-This allows us to focus solely on the impact of data quality rather than on the effects of repeated training examples.
+Too small values of $k$ lead to scarce datasets on which models cannot be trained without repeating data or even overfitting. \textbf{In this paper, we step away from this limitation and always use values of $k$ such that there are enough data in $D_{\mathrm{CQF}}$ to train a model without repeating data.} This allows us to focus solely on the impact of data quality rather than on the effects of repeated training examples.

-\textbf{Evaluations.} After pretraining, models are evaluated by scoring them on evaluation benchmarks, such as general knowledge question answering.
+\textbf{Evaluations.} After pretraining, models are evaluated by scoring them on typical evaluation benchmarks, such as general knowledge question answering.
 Performance on these datasets is indicative of the usefulness of models after post-training.
 In this work, we consider evaluations on ARC-Easy, ARC-Challenge, MMLU, and reward-bench.
-The bulk of our experiments is done on ARC-Easy, which has better-than-random performance at small scales.
+The bulk of our experiments is done on ARC-Easy, which has better-than-random performance even at small scale.
 Implementation details can be found in~\autoref{app:implementation_details}.